I used to land in an exciting destination and then leave my phone on airplane mode the entire time.

 The rates are really affordable.
 It has saved us so much time and money, especially the hassle of getting a new SIM in every country we visit.
 Here are some of the data plans you can get:

 - Global Unlimited data for 1 day, 3 days, 15 days, or 30 days (starting at $3.99)

 - USA Unlimited data for 3 days ($5.99)

 - Europe 1 GB of data for 30 days ($9.99)

 - Asia 1 GB of data for 7 days ($9.99)

-There is no package for calling minutes or phone calls but it is pay-as-you-go and the rates are very cheap (around $0.10 cents/minute).
+Although there is no package for voice or calling minutes, they do offer pay-as-you-go rates, which are very cheap (around $0.10 cents/minute).